-Many people come to see me because they experience pain, usually physical but this often affects mental health more than you might realise.
+Many people come to see me because they experience pain, usually physical however this often affects or affected by mental health more than they realise.

-Mind and body are not disconnected and pain causes stress just as much as stress causes the body to tighten and increase pain.
+Mind and body are not disconnected.
+Pain causes stress, just as much as stress causes the body to tighten and increase pain.

-Physical pain is often the last resort for the body after it has been sending other signs of dis-ease that have been ignored.
-Whether you are dealing with physical or emotional pain I will use both body / physical and mind approaches to help improve your condition as it is important for you to know how to relax to help you deal with any upsetting emotions.
+Physical pain is often the last resort for the body, after it has been sending other signs of dis-ease that you have not noticed or have suppressed.
+Whether you are dealing with physical or emotional pain.
+I use both body / physical and mind approaches to help improve your condition and mental health and attitude.

 Counselling, psychotherapy and EMDR are usually considered for people who feel they have a problem such as depression, anxiety arising from life such as bereavement, relationship difficulties, domestic violence or the after effects of childhood sexual abuse.

 My approach helps deal with such issues and addresses other areas before they become problematic.
 The latter are often seen as everyday issues that many people don’t even realise they can change but which drain their energy.
 These could be guilt, lack of confidence, exam nerves which are often considered ‘normal’ but can actually really stops you enjoying your life and achieving what you really want.